tlsr1998/OpticalCharacterRecognizer/README.md

 # OpticalCharacterRecognizer
-Recognition of hand written digits using simple linear neural network
+Recognition of hand written digits using simple linear neural network and Convolutional Neural Network